promubsorn/E-commerce-project-springBoot/JtProject/src/test/java/com/jtspringproject/JtSpringProject/README.md

   <tr>
    <td><strong>Test case name</strong>
    </td>
-   <td colspan="3" >TestAdminLogin
+   <td colspan="3" >UpdateCategoryTests
    </td>
   </tr>
   <tr>
    <td><strong>Purpose</strong>
    </td>
-   <td colspan="3" >To validate the admin login functionality ensuring correct view redirection and handling of user roles.
+   <td colspan="3" >To verify that the updateCategory method in categoryDao updates the category name correctly in the database when provided with a valid category ID.
    </td>
   </tr>
   <tr>